-- Use a non-medical mask or cover your mouth and nose areas with your arm when you are indoors and can’t keep social distancing.
+- Use a non-medical mask or cover your mouth and nose areas with your arm indoors and can’t keep social distancing.

 Is public transportation available in Turkey?

-Public transportation in Turkey is available in Turkey.
+Public transportation in Turkey is available.
 However, they are restricted to a specific capacity.
 This helps reduce overcrowding and maintain social distancing.

 What precautions should I take while touring during the Covid-19 outbreak?

 There are several precautions that should be considered.
-However, you should always follow the necessary actions, consisting of regular hands washing with soap and warm water and alcohol-based hand sanitizers.
-Always wash your clothes once you come back from the outside environment, avoid close contact and touching your skin, and wear your mask regularly in public spaces.
+First, however, you should always follow the necessary actions of regular hand washing with soap and warm water and alcohol-based hand sanitizers.
+In addition, always wash your clothes once you come back from the outside environment, avoid close contact and touching your skin, and wear your mask regularly in public spaces.